7 Steps to optimize your email marketing strategy for better email campaigns (Updated 2023)By Vishal Teckchandani

 - Provide a link to the report or asset they requested

 - Provide links to other useful assets or the FAQ page for your business

 “Autoresponders are really there to confirm that your agency has received a prospect’s request to sign up or download a piece of content from your website, but they do offer the opportunity to provide a bit more value.
 The key is to keep it very short,” he says.

 For instance, see the following example from data solutions company GWI below.

 Email marketing tip: Keep your subject lines concise and attention-grabbing to increase the chances of your autoresponder email being opened.

 Promotional emails are exactly what they suggest - a campaign providing a prospect or existing customer with a deal, discount or pricing benefit of some kind.

 “What you would do is set up a landing page on your website and launch what would be a promotional email campaign to the offer,” McLean says.

 Best practices to consider

-McLean suggests keeping promotional offers short and sharp by focussing on one or two products or services so that readers aren’t overwhelmed.
+McLean suggests keeping promotional offers short and sharp by focusing on one or two products or services so that readers aren’t overwhelmed.